 - Poor LCP is anything over 4 seconds

 From code to high-res images, several factors will impact your loading time.
-If you need to improve your LCP score, Keep reading, and we will cover that below.
+If you need to improve core web vitals score LCP, Keep reading, and we will cover that below.

 Check Your First Input Delay (FID) Score